• Skip to main content

 Recipe and Photo Credit: My Catholic Kitchen

-Thank you so much to Veronica for guest posting for me today.
+I'd like to thank Veronica for guest posting for me today.
 Be sure to show her some love and leave some comments on her cool drink.

 Thanks to all my Booze Week Peeps for helping out while I took some time off.
 Cheers!